top of page

 Luckily, New Yorkers interested in the spooky architectural style as the holiday approaches don't have to look far: a northern corner of Harlem has its fair share of historic buildings featuring the look.

-Take a walk through Hamilton Heights and neighboring Sugar Hill to find this roof style that surged in popularity during the post-Civil War era—and is now practically synonymous with all things macabre.
+Take a walk through the Hamilton Heights and Sugar Hill Historic Districts to find this roof style that surged in popularity during the post-Civil War era—and is now practically synonymous with all things macabre.

 Here are five of the best, from south to north: